microsoft/vsts-extension-retrospectives/CONTRIBUTING.md

 }
 ```

-- Run ```npm run pack``` to package the modules into a Azure DevOps extension package.
+- Run `npm run pack:p` to package the modules into a Azure DevOps extension package.
 This generated package has a '.vsix' extension.
 This package is generated using information from the manifest file and your built code.
 Refer to the [documentation](https://docs.microsoft.com/en-us/azure/devops/extend/develop/manifest?view=vsts) to know more about extension manifests.

 - [Publish your to the marketplace](https://docs.microsoft.com/en-us/azure/devops/extend/publish/overview?view=vsts#publish).
 Once published, share the extension with the newly created test org.
 See [this link](https://docs.microsoft.com/en-us/azure/devops/extend/publish/overview?view=vsts#share) for documentation on sharing.